pmbaumgartner/observers/README.md

 #### Hugging Face Datasets Store

 To view and query Hugging Face Datasets, you can use the [Hugging Face Datasets Viewer](https://huggingface.co/docs/hub/en/datasets-viewer).
+You can [find example datasets on the Hugging Face Hub](https://huggingface.co/datasets?other=observers).
 From within here, you can query the dataset using SQL or using your own UI.
 Take a look at [the example](./examples/datasets_example.py) for more details.

 ![Hugging Face Datasets Viewer](./assets/datasets.png)